danieltuzes/danieltuzes.github.io/index.md

 <details><summary markdown="span">Solution</summary>

+We will formulate the following idea: regardless where we sit, the only way we can be served last if both of ours neighbours are served before us.
+Once one of our neighbour is served (which side is served first with higher chance depends on our location, but doesn't matter), then what is the probability that the other side is served before us?
+This 2nd part doesn't depend on our location.

 **Notation and Observations**: Let us fix a position at the round table and define the following events:

 - **$L$**: the person to the **left** of us is served **before** we are.